ColinRitman/xfgwin/README.md

 - **Polynomial Commitment Schemes**: Efficient polynomial evaluation and commitment - The maester's wisdom
 - **FRI Protocol**: Fast Reed-Solomon Interactive Oracle Proof - The raven's message system

-## 📜 Joining the Citadel
+## 🧑‍💻 Joining the Citadel

 We welcome new maesters to xfgwin!
-Please see Samwell Tarley or our [How to become a mæster](CONTRIBUTING.md) for details.
+Please see Archmæster or our [How to become a mæster](CONTRIBUTING.md) for details.

 ##  Acknowledgments